cbrantley24/weather-app/README.md

-# weather-app
+# Simple AngularJS application

-Simple AngularJS application example using a Weather API
+This simple application uses AngularJS to connect to the Weather Underground API service that serves current  conditions, and a 4-day forecast of the weather when you search for a city.